ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

 In this section, we'll show you how to create a visually appealing map using VS Code.

-First, to begin working on the map, you'll need to create a .NET VS Code project using Visual Studio 2022.
+First, to begin working on the map, you'll need to create a  VS Code project using **Visual Studio Code**.
 Once that's done, we'll guide you through the process of adding the required packages and getting the map set up on the default form.

 Next, we'll show you how to add a background to the map.